Department : Religious Studies

 Dr. Kaplan received a 2002 Science and Religion Course Award from the Center for Theology and Natural Sciences.
 This grant was for the design and implementation of Mind, Brain and the Search for the Self - an interdisciplinary and cross-cultural approach to understanding human nature, utilizing materials from religion, philosophy, the neurosciences and the field of artificial intelligence.
-This course is offered as RELS 425: Psychology and Religion (WordPerfect format).
 In 2006, Kaplan was a Senior Investigator at the Mind & Life Summer Research Institute exploring the intersections of Buddhist thought and the neurosciences.

-In addition to his scholarly pursuits, Stephen Kaplan has also been involved in New York City public school reform.
+In addition to his scholarly pursuits, Stephen Kaplan was involved for many years in New York City public school reform.
 He has chaired the development and establishment of an alternative elementary school - PS 51.
-He also received a New Vision II Award to open a public middle school and a high school in New York City.
-This school, the Jonas Bronck Academy, an educational collaboration with Manhattan College, originally located on the MC campus, is moving to a new location in the Bronx (2009).
-Kaplan has also been actively engaged as a community organizer for over a decade working on the redevelopment of the Kingsbridge Armory as a commercial, recreational, and educational center.
+He also received a New Vision II Award to open a public middle school in New York City.
+This school, the Jonas Bronck Academy, an educational collaboration with Manhattan College, originally located on the MC campus, has moved to a new location in the Bronx.
+Kaplan was engaged as a community organizer for over a decade working on the redevelopment of the Kingsbridge Armory, an enormous abandoned building, as a commercial, recreational, and educational center.

 RELS 110 The Nature and Experience of Religion

 RELS 161 The Nature and Experience of Religion -- Stress Reduction

 RELS 357 Religions of China and East Asia

 RELS 361 Yoga: Philosophy, Praxis and Art